likecoin/likecoin-wordpress/likecoin/readme.txt

 3. Search for "LikeCoin" and find the LikeCoin plugin, click "Install Now" and wait for the system to finish the job, then click "Activate".
 4. After installation, there will be a "LikeCoin" option in the menu.
 Congratulations, installation is done!

+After installing the plugin, please [install Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en), a crypto wallet Chrome extension for LikeCoin.
+See the detail procedure of installing Keplr [here](https://docs.like.co/general-guides/wallet/keplr/how-to-install-keplr-extension).
+The crypto wallet is necessary for you to publish and keep your Writing NFTs.

 = Configuring LikeCoin plugin =

-You are ready to publish your post as NFT right after finishing Keplr installation.
+You are ready to publish your post as Writing NFT right after finishing Keplr installation.
 If you want to further enjoy the like-to-earn feature, you can also [register a Liker ID](https://docs.like.co/user-guide/liker-id/register-with-keplr).
 After finishing Liker ID registration, follow the below configuration steps:

 1. On the menu, select "Your LikeCoin button", then fill in your Liker ID in the Liker ID field.
 2. Click "Confirm" to finish setting up your Writing NFT widget, the widget will appear at the bottom of each post.